saikarthik2601/AdventureWorks/README.md

 ## 🖼️ Dashboard Screenshots

-*(Replace the placeholder links below with the actual paths or links to your images in the repository)*

 | Dashboard Component | Description |
 | :--- | :--- |
 | **Executive Dashboard** | High-level KPI summary and overall performance metrics. |